 - Choose your Save Settings.

-As you can see PhoneView can copy a lot more than just messages and voicemails.
+As you can see, PhoneView can copy a lot more than just messages and voicemails.
 Your call history, contacts, media files, notes, and more can all be copied to your computer for safekeeping.

 You can download a 7-day free trial of PhoneView and get a feel for how the system works to see if it's right for you.
 Of course, the trial version does have some limitations.
 For example, you won't be able to export more than ten text messages from a conversation with the PhoneView demo.
 The full version of PhoneView costs $29.95.

-How to request a copy of your data using Apple's data and privacy portal
+Request a copy of your data using Apple's data and privacy portal

 Of course, you can always get your data directly from Apple.
 By requesting a copy of your data through Apple's privacy portal, you'll get much more than messages and voicemails, but everything else you've got on your iCloud account as well.